-- Ask a member of your child's care team before you leave the hospital about safety vests and special car seats made for children in hip spica casts. - Place your child in the back seat of the car to use the vest or car seat.
+- Ask your child's care team before you leave the hospital about safety vests and special car seats made for children in hip spica casts. - Place your child in the back seat of the car to use the vest or car seat.